Carnelian Properties, Facts and Photos

-Carnelian a variety of the mineral quartz or to be more exact, a reddish to orange brown chalcedony that's often banded.
-Stones tend to be translucent and have the same chemical make up as agate which is also chalcedony.
+Carnelian a variety of the mineral quartz or to be more exact, a reddish orange variety of chalcedony.

-The name carenelian comes from the Latin word 'carnis' meaning flesh because of the stone's colour.
-It's caused primarily by impurities of hematite.
+The name "carnelian" originates from the Latin word "carnis" meaning "flesh" because of its colour.
+The colour comes primarily by impurities of hematite.

-Fine grade stones generally come from India but it can also be found in Brazil, Australia, Russia, Madagascar, South Africa, Uruguay and the U.S.A.
+The finest grade carnelian generally comes from India.
+It can also found in Brazil, Australia, Russia, Madagascar, South Africa, Uruguay and the U.S.A.

-Carnelian is a relatively hard stone which makes it particularly suitable as a lapidary material.
+Carnelian is a relatively hard mineral which makes it quite easy to work with.
 On Mohs scale of hardness it grades 6.5 to 7.
 Polished stones usually exhibit a vitreous lustre.

 History of Carnelian

-Carnelian was used in abundance in ancient Egyptian tombs because it was believed to assist the soul on its journey into the afterlife.
+Carnelian was used in abundance in ancient Egyptian tombs.
+It was believed to assist the soul of the deceased on its journey to the afterlife.
 It was also believed to offer protection.